Ultimate post-merger integration checklist for HR managers and directors

 Integrating cultures

 Finally, none of this will matter if the two company cultures clash.
 For instance, the 2000 AOL/Time Warner merger failed because of the clash of two cultures.
-On one side you had a fast-paced, tech-driven Internet startup in AOL, and on the other, was a traditional media juggernaut.
+On one side, you had a fast-paced, tech-driven Internet startup in AOL, and on the other, you had a traditional media juggernaut.

 This part of post-merger integration is the most critical for employee experience.
 It directly affects employee morale by ensuring an inclusive environment and helping align the company’s values and goals.